 Where to use?

 Data Backfill operates reliably in stable and permanent installations, with good and reliable connectivity as a requirement.
-However, in environments characterized by unstable and unreliable connectivity or use cases demanding mobility of either the sensor or Cloud Connector, Data Backfill isn't guaranteed to function.

 How does it work?

-If the sensor goes offline, it will start storing temperature measurements locally until the connection to the cloud is restored.
+If the sensor goes offline, it will start storing measurements locally until the connection to the cloud is restored.
 The sensor will then start backfilling data, starting with the most recent samples first.
 The sensor will overwrite the oldest data if the memory becomes full.

 The number of data points that can be stored in an offline period depends on the sampling rate, heartbeat configuration, and temperature fluctuations.

 The Temperature sensor has a storage capacity of up to 100,000 events, while Temperature Probe sensors can store up to 50,000 events.
+Temperature & Humidity sensors can store up to 31 days of data.

 It takes at least two heartbeats for backfilling to start after sensor reconnection to the Cloud Connector: